ACMILabs/playlist-label/README.md

 You should then be able to see the Flask server running at: http://localhost:8081

+If you change any of the requirements you'll need to re-build the development container, it's built from `development/Dockerfile.development`.
+To re-build it:

+`docker build --file development/Dockerfile.development -t acmilabs/playlistlabel-development:v1 .`

+`docker push acmilabs/playlistlabel-development:v1`

 ## Run tests locally

 To run the python tests: